Roasted Cauliflower Carbonara with Garlic Breadcrumbs

 - 4 tbsp butter

 Preheat the oven to 400.
 Place the bacon and cauliflower onto a large baking tray.
 Season with salt and pepper.
 Toss the cauliflower and bacon together.
-Roast 30 to 40 minutes stirring every 5-10 minutes until the cauliflower is golden brown and the bacon is crispy and caramelized.
+Roast 30 to 40 minutes, stirring half way through, until the cauliflower is golden brown and the bacon is crispy and caramelized.

 Meanwhile, cook the pasta in a large pot of boiling salted water, occasionally stirring, until al dente.
-Drain, reserving ½ cup pasta cooking liquid.
+Reserve 1 cup of pasta water before draining.
 Place the pot back on the stove with the heat off; you will use it again.

 Garlic Bread Crumbs